TubercularOx/darkhaunter/laughter.md

 The math behind this depends on many factors: Miko's levels, her attributes, and her magic items are all important unknowns.
 The Hunting Horror may also gain significant defensive benefits from taking the Total Defense action, if a reflexive reaction to being tickled can be interpreted that way.&#x20;

-In many plausible scenarios, Miko’s damage output would be less than 10 hp per round, meaning it could be completely negated by the Hunting Horror’s Fast Healing 10.
+In many plausible scenarios, Miko’s damage output would average less than 10 hp per round, meaning it could be completely negated by the Hunting Horror’s Fast Healing 10.
 If that’s the case, Miko could swing indefinitely and still never kill the Monster in the Dark.&#x20;

 Rich is then free to summarize this inevitable outcome in a single round that has no visible effect.